minvws/nl-covid19-coronacheck-app-coordination/docs/providing-test-results.md

 ### Returning a 'pending' state

-If the token is supplied and/or entered by the user BEFORE a test result is present, the endpoint must return a 'pending' state.
-This indicates to the app that the result is yet to be determined, and the app should try again in the specified time frame.
+A token must *only* be provided to users who have a negative test result.
+However, to accommodate a small set of providers who have a delay (caused by caching/batching) in publishing the result for consumption by the app, we support returning a 'pending' state.
+This indicates to the app that the result is not yet available, and the app should try again in the specified time frame.
+Note that this approach is *not recommended* as the user already knows they have a negative result, but are still unable to retrieve it.

 The HTTP response code is: 202